digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-6-casting.rst

-   Open the ``OperatorTest`` program.
+   Open the ``E01OperatorTest`` program.
 What happens when you divide an int by an int or with a double operand or with the type cast (double) on one of the operands?

 Java assumes that if you are doing division with integers that you want an integer result and it will truncate and throw away the part after the decimal point.
 But, if you use a mixture of integers (int) and decimal (double) numbers Java will assume that you want a double result.
 If there is at least one double in the operation, Java will widen the type of the other operand to double too and return the result in a double.
 If you have integers and you want a double result from some mathematical operation **cast** one of the integers to a double using (double) as shown above.